panda3d/panda3d-docs/pipeline/egg-files/index.rst

 There are a few models provided in the "models" folder of the Panda3D SDK installation that can be used as example files or as temporary stand-ins.
-Other models are available in the sample programs available on the download page.
+Other models are provided with the sample programs available on the download page.

 In addition, here are two sources containing an assortment of models in the